Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 Hardware Modules
 ################

-Modules are peripherals that attach to the OT-2 to extend its capabilities.
+Hardware modules are peripherals that attach to the OT-2 to extend its capabilities.

-Modules currently supported are the Temperature, Magnetic and Thermocycler Module.
+The modules currently supported are Temperature, Magnetic and Thermocycler Module.

 This is not an exhaustive list of functionality for modules.
-Check :ref:`protocol-api-modules` or on our github for full explanations of methods.
+Check :ref:`protocol-api-modules` or on our github ('link to public repo') for the most up to current methods.

 Loading your Module onto a deck
 ===============================
 Just like labware, you will also need to load in your module in order to use it within a protocol.
-To do this, you call the following *inside* the run function:
+To do this,  call the following *inside* the run function:

 .. code-block:: python